dimantha1234/pipedream/components/twitter/readme.md

 From breaking news and entertainment to sports and politics, from big events to everyday interests.
 If it's happening anywhere, it's happening on Twitter.

-Use Pipedrem to get events on new Tweets, followers, likes, search mentions and more.

 ## Run Node.js with Twitter auth — try it now